 Although understandable, this impulse could cause huge problems down the road.
 Anything you express online could come back to haunt you in the future; that retaliatory tweet or Facebook status may grant the opposing side’s counsel additional ammo.

 Resist the urge to write an explanatory post denouncing your ex’s insults.
 Such a post may prove cathartic in the short-term, but could ultimately be used against you.
 The less you talk about your divorce in any capacity online, the better.

 Take Legal Action for Libel

 Severe comments could hurt your reputation, making it difficult to land work or housing in the future.
 Depending on the nature of the accusations, in certain very specific situations, you might consider taking legal action for libel.
 Previous spouses have done exactly that on the basis that online publications count as defamation in writing.

 Think carefully before taking this approach; a lawsuit could prove costly and may further extend already combative divorce litigation.
 Furthermore, you’ll need ample proof to demonstrate that problematic language actively harmed you.

-The Brown Law Offices, P.A. can optimize your legal approach to make the most of a difficult situation.
+The law firm of Barna, Guzy & Steffen, Ltd. can optimize your legal approach to make the most of a difficult situation.
 No matter how your ex-spouse behaves, you can handle the ordeal with a trusted Minnesota attorney by your side.